How can we improve outcomes for people with severe mental health difficulties?

 - Feel worried or fearful in everyday situations (such as going to the café or getting the bus) and would like to be able to go into these situations feeling calmer and more in control

-- Are being seen in psychosis services at one of the NHS trusts taking part in the trial: Avon and Wiltshire Mental Health Partnership NHS Trust; Berkshire Healthcare NHS Foundation Trust; Cumbria, Northumberland, Tyne and Wear NHS Foundation Trust; Greater Manchester Mental Health NHS Foundation Trust; Nottinghamshire Healthcare NHS Trust; Northamptonshire Healthcare NHS Foundation Trust; Oxford Health NHS Foundation Trust; and Pennine Care NHS Foundation Trust.
+- Are being seen in psychosis services (early intervention or adult mental health teams) at one of the NHS trusts taking part in the trial: Avon and Wiltshire Mental Health Partnership NHS Trust; Berkshire Healthcare NHS Foundation Trust; Cumbria, Northumberland, Tyne and Wear NHS Foundation Trust; Greater Manchester Mental Health NHS Foundation Trust; Nottinghamshire Healthcare NHS Trust; Northamptonshire Healthcare NHS Foundation Trust; Oxford Health NHS Foundation Trust; and Pennine Care NHS Foundation Trust.

 If you are interested in finding out more, please get in touch with us using the details on our Contact page.